 You have seen the erupting volcano at the Mirage Las Vegas in pictures and if your Las Vegas layover is in the evening you might be able to see it live.
 It is free but it only happens after dark and at the top of the hour.
-You can see a few white tigers and some dolphins at the Mirage and if you have enough time you can walk next door to Caesars Palace or across the street to the Venetian.Continue to 11 of 14 below.
+If you have time you can visit Siegfried & Roy's Secret Garden and Dolphin Habitat at the Mirage.

-If there is a better place to have a drink in Las Vegas it must be on some secret list that only the rich and extremely powerful are allowed to experience.
-Parasol Down at Wynn Las Vegas is the right combination of comfort and class.
+There's no place better for a drink in Las Vegas than Parasol Down at Wynn Las Vegas which features the right combination of comfort and class.
+Start at Parasol Up and ride the spiraling escalator to Parasol Down through suspended multicolored parasols, and you’ll see the 40-foot waterfall.
+In good weather, enjoy cocktails and a menu of savory bites and sweets on the patio.
 Sit long enough and you’ll forget that you are in Las Vegas and you will decide that another flight on another day is a much better proposition.

 Gamble at McCarran